Free to view books, chapters and articles

 In this highly-praised history of women’s battles in the workplace, Sarah Boston explores how women workers have often had to challenge their male co-workers and union organisers, as well as managers.

+This book is on sale!
+Normally £10.00.
+Browse all of the books in the Christmas sale here.
 This is the third book in the Radical Future series, written by a collective of young activists and campaigners looking for ways to challenge the dominant political order.
 This book is available to buy as a print book and free as a pdf.